Ameliorating transient noise bursts in gravitational-wave searches for intermediate-mass black holes

 \subsection{Tackling class imbalance}

 {While we can simulate a large number of GW signals, glitches have a finite nature.
-Despite their occurrence rate being approximately $\sim 1 \,\text{min}^{-1}$, some classes of glitches are more common than others~\cite{LIGOScientific:2020ibl}.} {For example, in L1 the LIGO collaboration identified $> 10^4$ \texttt{Tomtes}, but only $\sim 10^3$ \texttt{Whistles}}. {In Table \ref{tab:original_size} we show the original size of our training and validation set, which is highly imbalanced}.
+Despite their occurrence rate being approximately $\sim 1 \,\text{min}^{-1}$, some classes of glitches are more common than others~\cite{LIGOScientific:2020ibl}.}

+{For example, in L1 the \mlp{Gravity Spy pipeline} identified $> 10^4$ \texttt{Tomtes}, but only $\sim 10^3$ \texttt{Whistles}}. {In Table \ref{tab:original_size} we show the original size of our training and validation set, which is highly imbalanced}.
 This is problematic for classification ML algorithms, as heavily imbalanced datasets tend to be biased towards the majority class to minimize their loss function.
 This may wrongly be interpreted as a ``good" performance, while in reality, the model is only learning a single class: the largest one.
 Similarly to \cite{Powell:2022pcg}, to circumvent this issue we use undersampling or oversampling techniques:

 \begin{itemize} \item[-] \textbf{Undersampling:} In our data set, the number of \texttt{Injections}, i.e. simulated IMBH signals, performed is significantly higher than the largest glitch class.
 Thus, we randomly sample this class to match the size of the oversampled glitches. \item[-] \textbf{Oversampling:} To oversample we use bootstrapping with replacement, which stochastically resamples the existing data set allowing the same example to appear more than once \cite{James2013}. {Using this method, we oversample all glitch classes to equal the size of the largest glitch class.} \end{itemize}